Fees and charges

 300 |

-All electricity, heating, water, and network services are included in the Residence Charge.
+All electricity, heating, water, and network services are included in the College licence fee.
 We do not charge a termly catering facilities charge.
 Each room is banded to reflect its size, features and facilities.
 A full breakdown of these factors can be found in the Accommodation Handbook.

 Typically, undergraduate students need only budget for term-time accommodation.